pweeks8/Active-Directory-BruteForce-Lab/README.md

 1. Look at the timeline of the Windows VM sensor and filter for "SENSITIVE_PROCESS_ACCESS".
 This will show the event where lsass was accessed.
 ![Alt text](https://i.imgur.com/2fRg32o.png)
 ![lsassevent](https://i.imgur.com/gwVpgdS.png)
 2. Create a D&R(Detection & Response) rule that will alert anytime this event occurs.
-This rule specifies that the detection will only look at SENSITIVE_PROGRESS_ACCESS where the process ends with lsass.exe.
+This rule specifies that the detection will only look at SENSITIVE_PROCESS_ACCESS where the process ends with lsass.exe.
 The response section generates a detection report with the name LSASS access.
 ![d&rbutton](https://i.imgur.com/QBXZeeC.png)
 ![d&rrule](https://i.imgur.com/HtJu3e0.png)
 3. Test the new rul LSASS rule